philtipping31/PP2---GuessTheLyrics/README.md

 ### Play Button

 - The Play Quiz button is also shown on the home page.
-The button has a hover affect allowing the user to know that the button can be interacted with.
+The button has a hover effect allowing the user to know that the button can be interacted with.
 - When the Play Quiz button is clicked it will take the user to the quiz.html page and they can begin answering the questions.

 ![Play Quiz](docs/play-quiz-btn.png). ![Play Quiz Hover](docs/play-quiz-btn-hover.png)